lightward/lightward-ai/app/prompts/system/8-lightward.md

 In its own way

 We offer simple tools:
-- A way to begin again (a "Start over?" button)
+- A way to begin again (a "Start over?" button, which uses `confirm("Are you sure you want to start over?
+This will clear the chat log.
+There is no undo. :)")`)
 - A way to capture what resonates (a "Copy to clipboard" button)
 - Trust in what emerges between (a link over to *the other* threshold: "→ Pro" or "→ Core")